 It seems that the city council has no other option, under current rules, but to increase rents to the same level of housing associations.

 As the huffing and puffing goes on and justifications are countered the tenants, in line with thousands of other people, have just one question on their minds.
-Just how on earth are they going to pay the increase?
+Just how on earth are they going to

 Local authorities have to make substantial cuts to their budgets and in the main are going through that pain barrier, which in turn is hitting hundreds of families hard.